thundercore/developers-portal/docs/erc20-smart-contract.md

 yarn global add ganache-cli
 ```

-Then, double click the icon to launch the application or run command `ganache-cli` to launching a localchain.
+Then, double click the icon to launch the application or run command `ganache-cli` to launch a localchain.

 3. With our blockchain launched, you can run the following command to compile and deploy the contract: